Should a Doctor Tell? (1923 film)

 Should a Doctor Tell? is a 1923 Australian silent film directed by P. J. Ramster and Alexander Butler.
 It is a high society melodrama about a man forced to be inspected by a doctor prior to his marriage, who discovers he has venereal disease.

 It is considered a lost film.

 Plot

-Dr Aubrey Mather, an advocate for compulsory medical examinations for both the sexes prior to marriage, consents to the marriage of his daughter, Dorothy, to Count Delvo, on condition that he can present a clean bill of health.
+Dr Aubrey Mather, an advocate for compulsory medical examinations for both sexes prior to marriage, consents to the marriage of his daughter, Dorothy, to Count Delvo, on condition that he can present a clean bill of health.
 The Count is revealed to have a general disease.
 His doctor, Stirling Worth (Fred Oppey), advises him to postpone the wedding but the Count wants to go ahead and tells Dr Worth to remain silent.
-Worth is in love with Dorothy but agrees to take a bribe and not tell to care for his sick mother.
+Worth is in love with Dorothy but agrees to take a bribe and not tell to care of his sick mother.
 But later, haunted by images of her having a crippled child, he ends up telling on Dr Mather about his patient on the day of the wedding.
 The Count shoots Dr Worth and he dies in Dorothy's arms.